Stop Explaining to the Narcissist! Do This Instead

 The problem is that in this situation, the lines are crossed in a place where you can't reach or affect them.
 It doesn't matter how you say it, or how many times you say it.
 They are not going to hear it.
 They can't and they don't even want to anyway.
 There is too much at stake for them to believe you, and because of that, they never will.
 There are many people right now suffering in relationships with narcissists and holding onto hope that things will change.
 Holding onto hope that if they can just somehow explain it right, the narcissist will finally understand.
 But their brain does not work like yours does.
 The reality is, the chances are 1000 to 1, because these people have a vested interest in things staying exactly the same way they are right now.

 If you say the things suggested here, it asserts that you disagree with their interpretation but it does not feed into their need to create chaos in order to get attention.
 It does not reward the behavior, in other words.
-If you've read the article entitled, How to Break the Drama Cycle & Stop Reacting, then you know that narcissists often don't know how to respond to this kind of non-reaction at first.
 A lot of times they will push harder and provoke more, trying to get a reaction out of you - which is all they really wanted in the first place.
 Hold your ground and don't give in.
 Some people have difficulty doing this.
 They don't like "letting the narcissist get away with" the things they are saying.
 That's understandable, but it's counterproductive.
 A fair response to that feeling is, if you roll around in the mud with a pig, all that will happen is you'll get dirty too.
 Do yourself a favor: stay clean.